UJKEM/Sales-MERN-Dashboard/README.md

   # Steps to reproduce
   1. Clone the repo in your local(with git initialized).
   2. After initializing you might two different directories i.e "server" & "client".
-  3. Navigate int the directory "server" using your command line tool.
+  3. Navigate into the directory "server" using your command line tool.
   4. Note: If you don't have git or node installed beforehand, you might wanna do that first before proceeding with the steps.
   5. After installing git and node, please check the version.
 Run the command "npm --version" and "node -v" in your command line tool.
   6. Run the command "npm i".